Implications of Narrow Spectra of Fast Radio Bursts: Radiations by a single charged particles

 for $(\gamma\theta)(\Pi_i)\leqslant\gamma\theta_{\rm th}$ with $i=L,V$, respectively, where $(\gamma\theta)(\Pi_i)$ is the inverse function of $\pi_i(\gamma\theta)$ given by Eq.(\ref{CR_pil}) and Eq.(\ref{CR_piv}).

 In Figure \ref{cum_dist1}, we plot the cumulative distributions of the linear and circular polarization degrees according to Eq.(\ref{CR_npil}) and Eq.(\ref{CR_npiv}).
 The cumulative distributions of the polarization degrees depend on the telescope's flux threshold $\eta_c$, the particles' beaming angle $\gamma\Theta_j$, and observed frequency $\hat\omega$.
-We can see that: (1) The higher the telescope's sensitivity, the lower the number fraction between the linearly and circularly polarized bursts.
+We can see that: (1) The higher the telescope's sensitivity (i.e., a large value of $\eta_c$), the lower the number fraction between the linearly and circularly polarized bursts.
 The reason is that most high circularly polarized bursts have relatively low fluxes due to large values of $\gamma\theta$.
 (2) The larger the particles' beaming angle, the higher the number fraction between the linearly and circularly polarized bursts.
 If $\gamma\Theta_j\gg1$, most bursts would have $\Pi_L\sim1$ and $\Pi_V\sim0$.
 A moderate number fraction between linearly polarized bursts and circularly polarized bursts as shown in FRB 20201124A \citep{Xu21,Jiang22} requires that $\gamma\Theta_j\sim1$.
 (3) The higher the observed frequency, the higher the number fraction between the linearly and circularly polarized bursts.
-The reason is that the threshold viewing angle $\gamma\theta_{\rm th}$ is significantly suppressed at the high frequency (see Eq.(\ref{gamtheth})), leading to the relative number of the bursts from the particle beaming angle $\Theta_j$ becoming larger.
+The reason is that the threshold viewing angle $\gamma\theta_{\rm th}$ is significantly suppressed at the high frequency (see Eq.(\ref{gamtheth})), leading to a larger relative number of the bursts from the particle beaming angle $\Theta_j$.